Arion vulgaris (Spanish slug)

 Summary of InvasivenessTop of page

-Other than its country of origin (France), it is considered to be invasive across western and central Europe, from the Pyrenees to eastern Poland and from southern France to north Italy, Austria and Slovakia and within an isolated range in eastern Bulgaria.
+Arion vulgaris is a slug native to southern France and Catalonia in Spain, that has since spread to much of central, northern and eastern Europe.
+It is considered to be invasive across western and central Europe, from the Pyrenees to eastern Poland and from southern France to north Italy, Austria and Slovakia and within an isolated range in eastern Bulgaria.

 Taxonomic TreeTop of page